Understanding Fabric Care for Long-lasting Clothes

 Not all clothes are created equal — and knowing how they behave when wet will help you keep them beautiful and last longer.
 We are masters of laundry, so you are in good hands.

 Mastering your machines is only one part of becoming a Laundry Day champion.
-To really level up, you must understand how different fabrics — everything from gym clothes to fine woolen textiles — behave in the face of water, detergents, agitation and heat.
+To really level up, you must understand how different fabrics — everything from gym clothes to fine woolen textiles — behave in the face of water, detergents, agitation, and heat.
 Understanding how to use fabric content information will also largely free you from needing to interpret those inscrutable fabric care runes on the tags of your clothes.

-Polyester is highly machine washable and can be machine dried on medium- or low-heat.
+- Polyester: Highly machine washable and can be machine dried on medium- or low-heat.

-Blends should be washed according to the instructions for the more sensitive fabric.
+- Blends: Wash according to the instructions for the more sensitive fabric.

 By understanding the needs of each fabric, you can ensure that your clothes remain in excellent condition and last longer.